FintechLabZ/SHRK-RoadMap/White Paper.md

 Universal Hybrid Electronic Payment system

-Money is like water.
-It can be a conduit for commitment, Money moving in the direction of our highest commitments nourishes our world and ourselves.
-Know the flow take responsibility for the way your money moves in the world.
+Money is water.
+It can be a conduit for commitment.
+Money moving in the direction of our Highest commitments nourishes our World and ourselves.
+Know the flow take Responsibility for the way your Money moves in the World.

+6% fees go to Marine Life Foundations / Endangered Species of Sharks.

  WHAT IS $SHRK ?
-a vehicle to the the first quantum #fintech ecosystem
+A Vehicle to the the First Quantum Fintech Ecosystem

-$Shrk will be the Native token for SharkCapital.
+$SHRK will be the native token for Shark Capital Global Company

-$SHRK Is Rare *
+* * *  $SHRK Is RARE  * * *
-The First Hybrid Electronic Tamper proof Asset* Initial Sup: 420 million.
-NO MORE
+The First Hybrid Electronic Tamper proof Asset*

-without quantitative easing from mining it yet.
+Token Allocation
+Initial Sup: 420 million.
+10% to minners  [2025 Update]
- We have only Minted 21.72154% of the total supply and we have 140M locked up for 5 years for Future developments.
+We have only Minted 21.72154% of the total supply.
+140M Team locked up for 4 years for Future developments.
+23% Suppy Total.
+NO MORE [2024 Update]

-Shrk was  the first ZRC-2 token available on Zilswap.https://zilswap.io/swap
+$SHRK was  the first ZRC-2 token available on Zilswap.https://zilswap.io/swap
-$SHKR will start of Universal ZRC-2 leverage exchange token that will create a future of frictionless arbitrage opportunities around the world, which in turn increases volume, that increases price
+$SHRK will start off as Universal ZRC-2 leverage exchange token that will create a future of frictionless arbitrage opportunities around the world, which in turn increases volume, that increases price.
- for stable 10 year private security investing opportunities.
-We can use this formula Volume+Efficiency+Fees = Price Also a protocol to return the fees to the provider over a period of liquidity loyalty
-                    We then will evolve and grow from the tank of Hybrid evolution & loans in the future.
-            I believe that investors around the world want a 10+ year stable investment. that is fast and efficient they can transfer and hedge liquidity with less fees in less time seamlessly. this is why $Shrk runs on the robust backbone of Zilliqa’s blockchain to keep fees and friction to a minimum.
+We can use this formula Volume+Efficiency+Fees = Price We then will Evolve and grow from the Aquarium of Interest. we believe that investors around the world want a 10+ year stable investment. that is fast and efficient they can transfer and hedge liquidity with less fees in less time seamlessly. this is why $SHRK runs on the robust backbone of Zilliqa’s blockchain to keep fees and friction to a minimum.